dext/guides/remote.md

 # Remote working

-Receipt Bank is a remote organization, spread across four continents and numerous time zones.
+Dext is a remote organization, spread across four continents and numerous time zones.
 This is a collection of guidelines and good practices for working remotely.

 ## TLDR